The Value of Information in the Age of Big Data

 12That is, consistency, availability, and partition tolerance.
 See http://www.cs.cornell.edu/courses/cs6464/2009sp/papers/brewer.pdf for a description and proof of Eric Brewer’s “CAP theorem.”
 See also http://cs-www.cs.yale.edu/homes/dna/papers/abadi-pacelc.pdf on the tradeoff between consistency and latency.
 The very large database (VLDB) literature documents many such tradeoffs.

-13We have seen this specific mistake cost one organization millions of dollars in rework and lost revenue opportunities.
+13We have seen this specific mistake cost one organization millions of dollars in rework and lost revenue opportunities via a bad value of information analysis.
 The organization chose a big data technology that was poorly suited to its processing tasks.
 By the time the organization recognized the mistake, the storage technology was in production, supporting several million users.
 The organization ultimately layered two other noSQL technologies over the original, to help support the system’s loads—resulting in a far more complex architecture than the application would have required, had the organization chosen a better suited storage technology in the first place.

 14Or indeed a whole book.
 See e.g. Tiffani Crawford, Big Data Analytics Project Management (2013).